cashbit/sails-crudface/README.md

 sails-crudface
 ==============

-A node module for sailsjs for systematic scrud interface generation
+A sailsjs node module for "systematic" scrud interface generation